 Recently, I created a project in my work management tool that gives me an editorial calendar view.
 I can see all the email campaigns my team is working on and get a quick glance of when one is going out and who is responsible for it.

-Once your resource management plan is in place and you’ve allocated resources, always remember to identify and highlight employee wins.
+Once your resource management plan is in place and you’ve assigned resources, always remember to identify and highlight employee wins.
 Celebrating your team’s success helps keep your employees engaged and productive.
 To use the same tool Jenny, Ariel, Eric, and Reigan are using, take a look at Asana and get work done faster.

 Heavy workloads equal more stress.
 Here’s what you can do about it.